jrenaud90/TidalPy/Documentation/utilities_x/numerics.md

 bool c_isclose(double value_a, double value_b, double rtol = 1e-9, double atol = 0.0);
 ```

 Mirrors Python's `math.isclose`.
 Two values are close when their absolute difference is within the larger of the relative tolerance scaled by the bigger magnitude and the absolute tolerance.
-Exact equality short-circuits to true, and any NaN input returns false, so a NaN never compares close to anything including itself.
+Exact equality short-circuits to true, any NaN input returns false, so a NaN never compares close to anything including itself, and an infinite value is close only to the same infinity.

 The default absolute tolerance is zero, which means values near zero compare close only when they are equal.
 Pass a non-zero `atol` when comparing against zero.